damnkrishna/CyberGaurd-j/Log-Analysis/log13.md

-# My Learning Journal: Software Metrics and Testing 🚀
+# Software Metrics and Testing

-I’ve been diving into how software is built and measured today.
-It’s a lot like building a massive LEGO world, and I’m figuring out how to tell if my "world" is actually good or just a big, complicated mess.
-Here’s how I’m seeing it all:

----

 ## 1. How Big is My Castle?
 (Software Metrics)